Hardingendaniel/ie500417_group_07/data/markdown/model_error_comparison.md

 ### Notes:
 - Error values are displayed on the y-axis in MSE units, providing a quantitative measure of each model's forecasting accuracy.
+- The reason the MSE values are in such high values are because the GHG emissions data is on a large scale, and the errors are squared, leading to larger values.